 Wondering where to go for drinks this month?
 We’ve got you covered.

-It’s been a long time coming, but the bars are finally back.
-And we know just where to go for your evening of socially-distanced tipples.
-From the newest bar destinations to our favourite deals, here’s where to drink in Hong Kong this month.
+With the bars back in full swing (go and get vaccinated to enjoy the full perks!), we know just where to go for your evening of socially-distanced tipples.
+From the newest bar destinations to cocktail tasting menus galore, here’s where to drink in Hong Kong this month.

 Editor’s Note: Social distancing regulations are still in place in Hong Kong, so please make sure you follow the latest government advice when out and about.